atimpone/aws-foundation-journey/content/01-dev/02-build-the-environment/06-create-team-dev-environments.md

 Now you've enabled all users who are part of the Cloud Administrator group in AWS SSO administrator access to the selected AWS accounts.

-## 5. Apply Names to Shared VPC Resources
+## 5. Apply Names to Shared Private Subnets

 Since the names of shared subnets are not currently propagated to AWS accounts, as a Cloud Administrator, you should apply names to the shared subnets within each team development AWS account so that it's easier for the builder teams to understand the role of each subnet as they configure resources for AWS services.